...do YOUR families link back to first South Australian wheat growers?

 Ancestry.com.
 Australia, Death Index, 1787-1985 [database on-line].
 Provo, UT, USA: Ancestry.com Operations, Inc., 2010.

-- [S-3] FS BRB - 'Donald & Christina McLean & Their Descendants', 1995, The BRB has a good index for each individual.
-Copies of the BRB available Strathalbyn National Trust Museum & Library, several libraries around Australia including State Library SA, and Western Australian Genealogical Society Bayswater WA Request assistance for locating a copy through 'Contact us' on this website. , Page 17.
+- [S-3] BRB 'Donald & Christina McLean & Their Descendants', 1995 copies available, Copies of the BRB available Strathalbyn National Trust Museum & Library, several libraries around Australia including State Library SA, and Western Australian Genealogical Society Bayswater WA Request assistance for locating a copy through 'Contact us' on this website. , Page 17.

 OPR Marriage of John Abercrombie and Janet Mcauley at St Ninians Stirling Scotland